 Jeffrey Harrison received his B.S, M.B.A, and Ph.D from the University Florida.
 He taught economics for five years and continued to teach for three more years while attending law school at the University of North Carolina, where he was a member of the Law Review and Coif.
 He is a member of the Texas Bar.
 He has taught at the University of North Carolina, the University of Houston, the University of Texas, Leiden University, and the Sorbonne (Paris).

-Professor Harrison writes in the fields of contract law, antitrust law, copyright law and law and economics.
+Professor Harrison writes in the fields of Contract Law, Antitrust Law, Copyright Law and Law and Economics.
 He is the author of numerous articles and books in these areas.
-These are listed in his CV a link to which can be found on this page.
+These are listed in his CV above.
 His work has been cited by courts at every level including several times by the United States Supreme Court and by authors of other scholarly works.

 - University of Florida: Joined Law faculty in 1983 as Professor; named Chesterfield Smith Professor of Law (1994), Stephen C. O’Connell Chair (1999-present).

 - Previous Educational Experience: University of Houston (1978-83): Associate Professor, Professor; University of North Carolina-Greensboro (1970-78): Assistant, Associate Professor, Lecturer in Economics.

 - Visiting Faculty: University of North Carolina, Leiden University (The Netherlands), University of Texas, Economics Department, Sorbonne (Paris), 2002.